fsharp/fsharp.org/guides/web/index.md

 #### ServiceStack
 {: #service-stack    .anchor }

-[ServiceStack](https://servicestack.net/) is a framework for simple and fast web services on .NET and Mono.
+[ServiceStack](https://servicestack.net/) is a framework for simple and fast web services on .NET.

 <br />